Prot0ast/COMP257-final/README.md

 | 5 | 5 | [1, 5, 2, 4, 3] |

 ## Algorithm Recommendation
-After analyzing each of the algorithms both in terms of correctness and time efficiency, I would opt for going with the Greedy Algorithm in such case.
-Though it is slower than the Brute force solution for each instance, it is the most consistent in finding the correct number of total maximum bridges as it passes each of my proposed test cases.
-Though brute was correct for 4/5 of the test cases, Greedy is more consistent with it passing all of them.
-I would not recommend running Dynamic for this problem as not only was it the most inconsistent but it also took the most time compared to the others; to which I find this very interesting considering that the Brute force method is the fastest of the three while also being the least optimal.
-Greedy is definitely the way to go with this board game bridge building problem.
+After analyzing each of the algorithms both in terms of correctness and time efficiency, I would opt for going with the Brute Force algorithm for this situation.
+Since each of the algorithm approaches themselves are all O(n^2), it will always be as equally optimal as the other options thus invalidating using this as criteria to differentiate it from the rest.
+The main factor that we can use to differentiate them however is speed and from each iteration it seems that Brute force is the fastest of the 3, returning the correct answer before each of the other three get to finish.